theodoreOnzGit/spiceSharpFluidFlowSolver/spiceSharpFluidFlowSolverLibraries/FluidComponents/README.md

 a similar manner we want to get explicit relationship of getting a Re from Be in a pipe scenario.

-We first map out Be vs Re by sampling points of Re and getting Be.
-And then we use those points to construct an interpolation object, a graph if you will in the programming sense.

-This would help us get a graph of:
+For a singular pipe component, we can take out the iterative part of obtaining mass flowrate from a given pressure drop (taking into account buoyancy).

+This is because given a pressure loss term, whether or not buoyancy is a part of it, the following relationship for the fluid component would remain the same regardless of temperature.

 $$ Be_D = 0.5(f_{darcy} \frac{L}{D} + K) Re^2
 $$

+The only temperature dependent terms are Re and $Be_D$.
+So we can essentially build a database of $Be_D$ vs Re prior to setting the simulation up, and then when the pressure loss term is requested given a mass flowrate, we can obtain a reynold's number, and interpolate a Bejan number given this mass flowrate.
+And so we can obtain a pressure loss or pressure drop term given Re.

+This is done programatically by:

+1. We first map out Be vs Re by sampling points of Re and getting Be.
+2. we use those points to construct an interpolation object, using the MatNet interpolation library
+3. When pressure loss is requested Be will be interpolated from Re

+This is essentially using the program to draw a graph of Be vs Re before the simulation starts, and reading Be from Re programmatically during simulation.
+In that regard, all the iterations are done before the simulation starts, not during the simulation.

+This was done for a single pipes.
+We could do the same for series circuits and series subcircuits.
+The question is can we apply this same method for a paralle subcircuit as well?

+This would mean assuming that the paralle subcircuit can be represented by a singular fluid component and obtaining for this component:

+$$ Be_D = 0.5(f_{darcy} \frac{L}{D} + K) Re^2
+$$

-We assume that this nondimensionalised relationship remains the same for all values of Be and Re.
+We then assume that this nondimensionalised relationship remains the same for all values of Be and Re.

+### challenges for using the interpolation methods with parallel subscircuits

+To do this properly, we will need to overcome these challenges:

+#### Obtaining a representative hydrostatic pressure change term

+As discussed previously, we will need to obtain a representative hydrostatic pressure change term across the branch of parallel branches.

+The problem is how do we find a suitable average across each of these branches if the buoyancy forces are unequal?

+Buoyancy is quantified in hydrostatic pressure

+$$\Delta h \rho g $$

+the change in height for this system is obvious, the height difference between entrance an exit regions is the same for all parallel branches.
+Gravitional Acceleration is also constant.

+The question is how to detemrine an average density?

+#### Temperature distributions will affect pressure loss terms
+The next challenge for doing this for parallel circuits is because buoyancy affects each branch differently for a differing temperature distribution.
+Thus for a given mass flowrate, the apparent pressure loss terms across each branch may differ for a differing temperature distribution.

+In this regard, fluid flowing up an isothermal pipe may feel more resistance compared to fluid flowing up a similar pipe with buoyancy forces aiding the flow.
+This is known as aiding mixed convection.

+In opposing mixed convection flow, where buoyancy forces oppose the direction of forced flow, then an opposite phenomena occurs.
+Thus the net pressure loss terms over each pipe will differ.

-Similarly for pipe systems in parallel, a nondimensionalised relationship could be thought up
+Similarly for pipe systems in parallel, a nondimensionalised relationship could be thought up.

-$$Be_D = f(Re)$$

-or

-$$Re = f^{-1} (Be_D) $$
+#### Choosing a consistent way to nondimensionalise mass flowrate and pressure loss terms

+Not only that, even if we could sort out the problem of differing temperature distributions, we still have to nondimensionalise our terms properly.

+We have Re and Be defined as follows:

-$$Re = \frac{ flowrate}{ A_{XS}} \frac{D_H}{\mu}$$
+$$Re = \frac{\dot{m}}{ A_{XS}} \frac{D_H}{\mu}$$
 $$Be_D = \frac{\Delta p D_H^2}{\nu^2} = \frac{\Delta P D_H^2}{\mu \nu}$$

-the question is, how can we nondimensionalise it such that the relationship remains constant regardless of Re and $Be_D$?
-Or even temperature profiles across this parallel pipe?
+While some of these parameters are obvious, eg.

+1. mass flowrate of the parallel pipe system is sum of mass flowrates through each branch
+2. presusre loss term is the pressure change over each branch (which must be the same), minus the hydrostatic pressure change of the entire pipe system, should we solve for a representative hydrostatic pressure change
+3. Cross sectional area is the total cross sectional area of the entrance region of the pipe.
+Or if reverse flow is of concern, we can take the average of the sum of cross sectional areas in both entrance and exit regions

+However, we need to find the following:

-We have multiple lengthscales and velocities to choose from.
+1. We have multiple lengthscales $D_H$ and L to choose from.
+We can use $A_{XS}$, the cross sectional area to find $D_H$.
+But finding a suitable L may also be of importance as we may find out later.
 How can we pick one that represents our case?

-We normally have massflowrates and pipe cross sectional areas to help us compute reynold's numbers.

-It is quite intuitive that mass flowrates should be added up, and likewise cross sectional areas can be added up as well.
+2. Dynamic Viscosity $\mu$ needs to be averaged out as well

+3. Density needs to be averaged out too so we can find kinematic viscosity $\nu$

+Thankfully for us, in mainly liquid phase flow, density doesn't change so much.
+So the boussinesq approximation can apply.
+The representative density of the system should be the same as the representative density used to calculate hydrostatic pressure contributions of this parallel pipe system.

+The main issue then is how dynamic viscosity $\mu$ is calculated.

+##

 ### deriving how to average nondimensional parameters